dawidpolakowski/simple-angular-catalog/README.md

 Aplication is NPM package to start work you can use :

- npm install    - to check all project librarys npm start      - to run local server
+ npm install    - to check all npm necesary packages bower install  - to check all project librarys npm start      - to run local server